tihilv/Omtt/docs/readme.md

 `{{expression|format|culture|align}}`

-Each field except `expression` are optional and might be omitted.
+Each field except `expression` is optional and might be omitted.
 For instance, this syntax says that `SomeProperty` property of the current object should be aligned in 6 symbols to the right:

 `{{this.SomeProperty|||6}}`

-Note: The operation ignores inner template part.
+Note: The operation ignores the inner template part.

 ### if

-The operation processes inner part only if the expression in the `clause` is true:
+The operation processes the inner part only if the expression in the `clause` is true:

 `<#<if clause="expression">conditional inner part #>`